QTV (Ukrainian TV channel): History

 On February 22, 2010, the Kui-TV channel was rebranded as QTV.
 As Ilya Semenov, acting director of the TV channel, explains, the restart is caused by the desire to expand the audience of the channel by attracting new groups of viewers.
 The channel's new slogan was "This is fantastic!".
 After the channel was updated, the following series appeared: "Dexter", "Star Trek", "Doctor Who", "Xena: Warrior Princess", "Power Rangers"; Entertainment: Warrior of All Time, Delusion, Piss Addiction; Anime: Naruto, and the animated series Robot Chicken, SpongeBob SquarePants, Avatar: The Last Airbender, and Futurama.

 From April 10 of the same year, the TV channel launched cartoon series for adults from Adult Swim.

 As of 2012, the core audience of the channel consisted of men aged 14–25.
 The average share of QTV for this CA in 2012 was 3.72% (panel of 50 thousand+).

 On October 9, 2013, wrestling commentators announced the termination of the broadcast of the WWE show on the television channel.

+With the outbreak of the Russo-Ukrainian war in 2014, the channel released a video with the national anthem on its website.
+It never had the intention to air it on the channel.

 On August 29, 2015, the program "Igronauts" announced the possibility of the return of the WWE show on "QTV", for example, at night, like on the Russian "2x2".
 However, on September 12, issue 191 revealed that there was no talk of resuming the broadcast of the show, and the statement about the "return" turned out to be an advertisement for the WWE 2K16 videogame.

 On August 31, 2015, "QTV" changed its logo and on-air graphics, in which the orange logo in the form of the letter "Q", the orange letter "Q" became the main character of the announcements in the September promotional campaign of the new season of the TV channel.

 On December 1, 2015, together with the related channel STB, it started broadcasting in widescreen format (16:9).

 Since the beginning of 2017, the TV channel has reprogrammed the program grid and began to focus on children under the age of 12.

 On September 1, 2017, the TV channel was reformatted into "OTSE TV".
 According to a member of the National Council, Valenty Koval, the reason for the closure was economic reasons — some advertisers fundamentally refused to advertise in children's blocks.
 The channel's audience was also the reason for the closure: previously the audience was adults, and since 2017, after the channel removed programs and animated series for an adult audience from the broadcast network, the channel began to focus on children aged 4 to 11 years.